WGrape/sparrow/.work/extra/doc/QA.md

 curl -L https://github.com/docker/compose/releases/download/1.3.1/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
 chmod +x /usr/local/bin/docker-compose

-# 3. install docker-compose by using yum.
+# 3. install docker-compose by using pip3
+pip3 install --upgrade pip
+pip3 install docker-compose

+# 4. install docker-compose by using yum
+# pay attention to using at least version 1.20 or higher.
+Using a lower version may result in a failed compose.
 yum install -y docker-compose
 ```